boto/boto/docs/source/boto_config_tut.rst

   timeout for httplib .
 :send_crlf_after_proxy_auth_headers: Change line ending behaviour with proxies.
   For more details see this `discussion <https://groups.google.com/forum/?fromgroups=#!topic/boto-dev/teenFvOq2Cc>`_
+:endpoints_path: Allows customizing the regions/endpoints available in Boto.
+  Provide an absolute path to a custom JSON file, which gets merged into the defaults.
+(This can also be specified with the ``BOTO_ENDPOINTS`` environment variable instead.)

 These settings will default to::